himanshuguptaofficial/Bioinformatics-Developmental-Projects/02-survival-risk-score/README.md

 selected across 1000 bootstrap resamples.

 All five hazard ratios sit below 1, so higher expression is protective in every case.
-Four of the five are unnamed Ensembl loci with no assigned gene symbol, which is typical for lncRNAs as these are largely uncharacterised transcripts.
+Four of the five are unnamed Ensembl loci with no assigned gene symbol; this is typical for lncRNAs as these are largely uncharacterised transcripts.

 ## Method
 1. Standardize the five lncRNAs (z-score) so the coefficients are comparable
-2. Multivariate Cox proportional hazards model, adjusted for age at diagnosis
+2. Multivariate Cox proportional hazards model adjusted for age at diagnosis
 3. Risk score = the partial hazard predicted by the model
 4. Split the cohort at the median risk score
 5. Log-rank test between the high- and low-risk groups